ANGUS Council’s economic development unit will hold a pilot Angus Heritage Week from September 7 to 14.

-Angus Heritage Week is supported by the European Regional Development Fund, through a Rural Tourism Business Support Project which aims to deliver an innovative, collaborative, partnership approach to improving tourism products in the East of Scotland.
+Angus Heritage Week has been partly funded by the European Regional Development Fund, through a Rural Tourism Business Support Project which aims to deliver an innovative, collaborative, partnership approach to improving tourism products in the East of Scotland.